arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 </p>
 </details>

-###### BGP neighbor
+###### BGP neighbor element

-if the BGP neighbor already exists you can use these examples.
+if the BGP neighbor element already exists you can use these examples to update it.
-If the BGP neighbor doesnt exist these examples will fail.
+If the BGP neighbor element doesnt exist these examples will fail.

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista update '/network-instances/network-instance[name=default]/protocols/protocol[name=BGP]/bgp/neighbors/neighbor[neighbor-address=10.10.10.0]/config/peer-as' '110'